c6z3h/ai-career-notes/readme.md

 ## 2. Software Engineering Best Practices
 * Code Review / Logging
 ## 3. Machine Learning Theory
+* ML Steps: (1) Define problem (2) Build dataset (3) Train model, minimize loss function (4) Evaluate model (5) Use model / infer
 ## 4. Machine Learning in AWS (Practical)
+*By 2023, spending on AI systems will reach $98B, up 2.5x from 2019. - IDC*
+*By end of 2024, 75% of enterprises will shift from piloting to operationalizing AI. - Gartner* *ML is now part of mainstream DevOps process, not isolated projects. - Gartner*
+* AWS pre-trained AI services, just apply without needing knowledge in machine learning (Computer Vision (CV), Reinforcement Learning(RL)).
+### CV
+* Uses -- in identification of polar bears, manual hard-coding of rules is limited as the polar bear may not always face the camera.
+* Tasks -- image classification (classify the whole image), object detection (detect object(s) in a image), semantic segmentation (detect position of objects), activity recognition (video)
+### RL
+* Uses -- games frustration-boredom balancer, wind turbine farm downstream airflow optimization.
 ----------------------------------------------
 # Summary of Key Lessons